jboyd8/jamieboydphotography/README.md

 take accessibility into consideration on my site, so I added an image description on the gallery and the store to enable me to pass it into the alt property on my images.
 I chose to use URL fields for the images due to me already having the images hosted on another platform, and this then enabled to upload once and grab from there.
-* To add the models into the application, after completing the detail, I would make migrations by runnnin `python manage.py makemigrations`.
+* To add the models into the application, after completing the detail, I would make migrations by running `python manage.py makemigrations`.
 Once this was successfully done, I would run `python manage.py migrate` to actually move the table into the database.
 These commands were ran from the command line.

+Postgres needs to be added as an add-on in Heroku.

 ##Technologies/Support Used